In the event of an explosion, it is imperative that the event is isolated from the rest of the process system network to prevent secondary explosions.

 High-pressure explosion isolation valves are activated when a pressure detector senses the pressure wave from the deflagration and triggers the release of a high-speed knife gate to close, forming a mechanical barrier in the pipeline.
 The barrier prevents propagation of the fireball back into the interconnecting duct and processes; isolating and protecting the return air duct from a secondary explosion.
 High speed valves are an active device, and a control panel and pressure detector are required as part of the package.

-Dust collector designs typically incorporate a rotary airlock at the hopper outlet to provide an air seal as the collected particulate is discharged into a dumpster or another collection device.
+Dust collector designs typically incorporate a Rotary Airlock Valve at the hopper outlet to provide an air seal as the collected particulate is discharged into a dumpster or another collection device.
 When handling potentially explosive materials, isolation at the outlet of the discharge hopper of a dust collector requires an isolation flame barrier to meet NFPA Code.
 If a rotary airlock is used, it must be designed for the pressures associated with a deflagration.
 SysTech installs rotary airlock valves that are tested and certified to comply with NFPA 69.

 Whichever explosion protection components are installed it is important to remember periodic inspections are required per NFPA Code.
-Refer to the applicable NFPA Code or ask us at SysTech and we’ll give you the information you need to be sure your covered.
+Refer to the applicable NFPA Code or ask us at SysTech and we’ll give you the information you need to be sure you’re covered.

 All IEP explosion isolation systems and components are highly effective in preventing explosions from igniting and creating secondary explosions in associated equipment or adjacent work areas.
 SysTech, with IEP’s engineering knowledge, will assist you in designing and installing explosion isolation components as part of your complete explosion protection system.